10 Ways to Banish Holiday Stress

-The holidays are stressful for a lot of reasons, ranging from finances to additional social and family obligations.
+The holidays are stressful for a lot of reasons, ranging from finances and societal conditions to additional social and family obligations.
 The great news is that, short of opting out and Scrooge-ing it, there are lots of simple ways to restore tidings of comfort and joy to your over-stretched, overspent holidays.
 Here are my favourites.
 I'm especially a master at #2, #6 and #4 :)

 10 tips for a calm, happy and meaningful holiday

 1. Plan your budget in advance.
-I am convinced the reason most people don't do this is because they either plan a really rigid dollar amount that they can't possibly stick to, or go to the other extreme of just buying until the money (or credit) runs out.
+I am convinced the reason most people don't do this is because they either plan a rigid dollar amount that they can't possibly stick to, or go to the other extreme of just buying until the money (or credit) runs out.
 The real solution lies somewhere in the middle, with a little flex room for extra gifts and self-care.

 2. Save holiday lists.
 If you have a holiday list from the year before with people's names and what you bought them, it makes it a lot easier to remember whether you're repeating a gift for Great-Aunt Lucie when you buy her a jar of lavender bath salts.
 Of course, lists are fluid things, but it's a lot easier to add and delete names and information than to remember all the teachers, extended family and friends that you want to buy for (if you roll like that).